tuchandra/sitev2/content/posts/site_comparison.md

 **Writing a new post**: the process of writing a new post is dramatically easier with Hugo, and I think this is the biggest win from the transition.
 Having a server live-reload my drafts makes editing posts so much easier, whereas before I would have to run `python makesite.py` every time to preview my changes (using Python's built-in `http.server` afterwards).
 Because Hugo is so fast, I have a sub-second feedback cycle.

 **Post structure**: the structure of posts is mostly the same, with it being almost entirely pure Markdown.
 I use [TOML front-matter](https://gohugo.io/content-management/front-matter/) instead of HTML comment metadata, but this isn't too different.
 Hugo directives and [cross-references](https://gohugo.io/content-management/cross-references/) mean that my posts aren't entirely pure Markdown, but I can live with this.

-**Post templates**: officially called [Archetypes](https://gohugo.io/content-management/archetypes/), I haven't found a ton of use for these beyond generating the front-matter keys I need, but that's still time saved from my old site where all I had was a [template.md](https://github.com/tuchandra/sitev1/blob/master/content/papers/template.md) that I made copies of.

 **Organizing content**: the folder structure is the same as it was before, and I appreciate this.
 All my Markdown posts live in a `content` directory, and all the HTML is generated into a `site` directory when I build the site.
 Having categories (and eventually, possibly tags) is a substantial improvement over the old, monolithic "everything is just a post" approach.